PascalLG/zinc-cpp/README.md

 ## Building zinc from sources

 Zinc is a C++14 cmake based project.
 To build it, you need `cmake` version 3.9+, the regular `make` tool and any C++ compiler/toolchain for which a cmake generator is available.
+On UNIX-like systems:

 * Clone the repository on your local computer: `git clone https://github.com/PascalLG/zinc-cpp.git`
 * Move to the folder `git` just created: `cd zinc-cpp`